Introducing the new Diversity and Inclusion Working Group

 Lily Meszaros is the Committee & Volunteer Engagement Manager at the Institute and is a firm believer that diversity drives innovation and growth.
 Lily looks forward to exploring this further with the Working Group as the implementation plan is rolled out.

 The Institute President, Jenny Lyon supports this initiative.

-To further diversify the Working Group, expressions of interest from male members are invited, contact Lily Meszaros to find out what's involved.
-The Working Group also welcomes feedback on the new strategy, so please get in touch via email to the Institute or by phone +61 (0) 2 9239 6121.
-Watch this space for further updates as the initiatives are rolled out.
+The Working Group welcomes feedback on the new strategy, so please get in touch via email to the Institute or by phone +61 (0) 2 9239 6121.
+Look out for further updates on Actuaries Digital as the initiatives are rolled out.

 CPD: Actuaries Institute Members can claim two CPD points for every hour of reading articles on Actuaries Digital.